-Phase 0: Planning During Phase 0 of the IDP the municipality have to develop an IDP Process Plan that is in line with the District
+Phase 0: Planning During Phase 0 of the IDP the municipality have to develop an IDP Process Plan that is in line with the District IDP Framework.

-IDP Framework.
 All organizational arrangements for the development of the IDP should be put in place during this phase.
-Phase 1: AnalysisThe Analysis phase is aimed at establishing the current developmental status of the municipal area.
+Phase 1: Analysis The Analysis phase is aimed at establishing the current developmental status of the municipal area.
 This will be done by comparing community needs with statistical information that is available to be able to identify priority areas, jointly with the community.

-Phase 2: StrategiesDuring the Strategies phase the developmental priorities identified during the analysis are used as the basis for
+Phase 2: Strategies